foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

     - ``dst.el_params.sa.scale_frac_bits.mem.pi8`` and related capacity field

-   Depending on the state of the above pointers, the following options are available:
+Depending on the state of the preceding pointer fields, ensure that you choose only one of the following options to initialize all the fields in a consistent way:

-    - If the pointers are initialized with ``nullptr``, then corresponding fields from ``in`` tensor are copied to ``dst`` tensor.
+    - If you initialize the pointers with ``nullptr``, then corresponding fields from the ``in`` tensor are copied to ``dst`` tensor.
 No copy of quantization parameters itself is performed.

-    - If the pointers and capacity fields are initialized with corresponding fields from ``in`` tensor then no action is applied.
+    - If you initialize the pointers and capacity fields with corresponding the fields from the ``in`` tensor, then no action is applied.

-    - If pointers and capacity fields are initialized with pre-allocated memory and its capacity, then a copy of quantization parameters itself is performed.
+    - If you initialize the pointers and capacity fields with pre-allocated memory and its capacity, then a copy of quantization parameters itself is performed.
 Capacity of allocated memory must be big enough to keep related data from input tensor.

-   All of the fields must be initialized in a consistent way, using only one of the above options.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.